 When we first meet somebody new, we gain an impression of that person within six seconds through a number of points of contact including face, voice and presentation.
-For a company, the website is the “face and voice” of the organisation and that first impression counts.
+For a company, the website is the “face and voice” of the organization and that first impression counts.

 Today, most companies understand the importance of making their websites accessible to people within different countries and therefore add different language options to their sites, however, simple translation is just not enough.